-- Is the 64bit Interface Identifier a rich location for carrying opportunistic identity? - Can the Flow-Id field be exploited? - Are header extensions and options useful? - Is packet inflation necessary? - Is IPv6 only a consideration for IP level identity approaches? - Is there any leverage for transport session approaches?
+Is the 64bit Interface Identifier a rich location for carrying opportunistic identity?

+- Can the Flow-Id field be exploited? - Are header extensions and options useful?

+Is packet inflation necessary?

+- Is IPv6 the only protocol for consideration of IP level identity approaches? - Is there any leverage for transport session approaches? - Can such approaches be IP version agnostic?

-- Our current direction appears to be developing solutions in all of these spaces simultaneously:
+Our current direction appears to be developing solutions in all of these spaces simultaneously:

 - Multi-Party Applications

 - Application Agents

 - Rendezvous protocols

 - DNS Incremental Updates and DNSSEC

 - DNS Indirection and Referral

 - SCTP, HIP at the transport-layer

+- Shim6

 - Mobile IPv6

 - Mobile IPv4

-- Multi6

 - And probably many more!